defold/doc/docs/en/manuals/message-passing.md

 ![Message passing](images/message_passing/message_passing.png)

 Message 1
 : A `knock` message is sent from the "hero" script component to the "enemy" script component.
-Since both objects live in the same place in the collection hierarchy, their socket ("world", root, or main collection) are the same.
+Since both objects live in the same place in the collection hierarchy, their sockets ("world", root, or main collection) are the same.
 We can leave out that piece of information which gives the following call:

   ```lua
   -- Send "knock" from the script component in "hero" to script in "enemy"